Gor-Hoveyan/react-quiz-platform/README.md

   JWT authorization with refresh and access tokens.

-  A form that allows users to create tests with any number of questions and scores based on the number of correct answers.
+  A form that allows users to create tests with any number of questions and results based on the number of correct answers.

   A sophisticated like and comment system enables users to rate quizzes and provide valuable feedback, enhancing the interactive and community-driven experience.